Judicial review

 The High Court of Australia.
 Under the Constitution of Australia, the judiciary forms part of the separation of powers, with executive or legislative actions subject to review by the judiciary.
 Laws, acts and governmental actions that are incompatible with a higher authority (e.g. the Constitution) can be reviewed and overturned.

 Judicial review is a process under which a government's executive, legislative, or administrative actions are subject to review by the judiciary.
-In a judicial review, a court may invalidate laws, acts, or governmental actions that are incompatible with a higher authority.
+In a judicial review, a court may invalidate laws, acts, or governmental actions that are incompatible with other laws.
 For example, an executive decision may be invalidated for being unlawful, or a statute may be invalidated for violating the terms of a constitution.
 Judicial review is one of the checks and balances in the separation of powers—the power of the judiciary to supervise (judicial supervision) the legislative and executive branches when the latter exceed their authority.

 The doctrine varies between jurisdictions, so the procedure and scope of judicial review may differ between and within countries.
 The judiciary in United States has been described as having unusually strong powers of judicial review from a comparative perspective.